Shadow Boxing by James Gaddas

 Featuring Samuel Addison as Flynn

-Producer / Director / Movement Director: Teresa Izzard
+Producer / Director / Movement Coach: Teresa Izzard

 Associate Producer / Designer / Photography and Graphic Design: Samuel Addison